-This blood film shows increased numbers of neutrophils, basophils and eosinophils as well as an increased number of immature myeloid cells.
+This blood film shows increased numbers of neutrophils, basophils and eosinophils as well as an increased number of immaturemyeloidcells.
 Overall this is referred to as leukocytosis.²

 Chronic myeloid leukaemia (CML) is a malignancy of white blood cells.
 It is characterised by increased numbers of myeloid cells in the bone marrow and peripheral blood (leukocytosis).
-This can cause a number of signs and symptoms, however this depends on the degree of leukocytosis.
+This can cause a number of signs and symptoms, however, this depends on the degree of leukocytosis.

-- Abdominal fullness (due to splenomegaly)
+Abdominal fullness and early satiety (due to splenomegaly)

 Clinical signs can include:

-- Splenomegaly (if it can be palpated it’s already 3x its normal size)
+Splenomegaly (if it can be palpated it’s already 3x its normal size)

-- Signs of anaemia – conjunctival pallor/glossitis
+Signs of anaemia – conjunctival pallor

-Chronic myeloid leukaemia progresses through 3 stages
+Chronic myeloid leukaemia progresses through 3 stages, as shown below.